kenpeter/algo/misc/simiar_question.md

 - why only set seen after edge loop?
 - because seen === finish / completed
 - why we care about cycle / !cycle here?
-- because it is not arr that stable, that is arr ind === node ind
+- because it is not arr that stable, that is arr ind === nod
-- this thing can be non-stable

 - https://leetcode.com/problems/course-schedule-ii/ (\*)
 - why [a, b] if want to do a, b must be done 1st?